cloud-66-internal/help.cloud66.com/_maestro/how-to-guides/deployment/application-environments.md

 ## Adding custom environments

 In addition, you can define your own environments from the _Account_ page, in the _Setting_ -> _Custom environment_ menu.

 Once the new environment is added, you will be able to see it in the list of supported environments when creating a new stack.

+### Understanding custom environments

-Custom environments don't influence anything on the stack.
-They will result in the relevant environment variables like `RAILS_ENV` and `RACK_ENV` having the correct values.
+Custom environments don't influence anything on the application itself.
+They will simply result in relevant environment variables like `RAILS_ENV` and `RACK_ENV` having the correct values.
 The usage of those custom values is up to your application.

 Depending on your configuration, your application will act differently in each environment.